benso02/recruitment-repository/README.md

 I started by taking a good time to make it run locally, as there were a lot of dependecies and devices I did not have access to.
 I created a stub of @beam/storage and created a tsconfig.json, .env and a package.json file.
 After doing these things I was able to run it locally using "npm run start", but got these 2 lines repeating in the terminal:
 Client beam_tester_mqtt_1863d6cf02e18 error AggregateError (broker: mqtt://localhost:1883)
 Client beam_tester_mqtt_1863d6cf02e18 is now offline (broker: mqtt://localhost:1883).
 I created the first draft of turnOffDevicesAndVerifyResponse, forked the turnOnDevicesAndVerifyResponse function and changes names and made it publish off instead.
+After I was satisfied with how the turnOffDevicesAndVerifyResponse worked I got started on making it work together so I could get a round trip test and cleaning the code.
+I added a new param in the rest endpoint '/runRttTest' called modeOn which is a boolean variable that if it is not declared is automatically true and runs the turnOn test and if it is declared false it runs the turnOff function.
+I decided to make it so turnOnDevicesAndVerifyResponse handles both cases so, I have kept the code in for the turnOffDevicesAndVerifyResponse but commented it out at the bottom of controlDevice

 # Description